-MTSU is the No. 1 producer of graduates in the Tennessee Board of Regents system; the second-largest producer of graduates in the state among public universities; the No. 1 producer of adult (25 years old and older) and low-income (Pell Grant-eligible) graduates in the state; and the most efficient producer of graduates among the state's public universities, helping more students reach their educational goals with fewer tax dollars.
+MTSU is the second-largest producer of graduates in Tennessee among public universities; the No. 1 producer of adult (25 years old and older) and low-income (Pell Grant-eligible) graduates in the state; and the most efficient producer of graduates among the state's public universities, helping more students reach their educational goals with fewer tax dollars.

 MTSU’s University Honors College, the first in the state, offers an Ivy League experience for high-ability students.
 MTSU is one of just 108 colleges and universities recognized recently by the Chronicle of Higher Education for producing Fulbright Scholars, placing it alongside universities such as Duke, Harvard, and Yale.
 No other Tennessee institution made the list.